 I used painter’s tape to hold it in place.

-Step 7: Apply the Epoxy
+Step 7: Paint the Garage Floor with Epoxy

 Brooke used a 3-inch paintbrush to apply the epoxy all the way around the perimeter of the garage.
 She covered about 3-4 inches out from the baseboard.
 That way I didn’t have to try and get really close to the wall.

 I let her get a head start, then I started rolling the epoxy onto the floor.
 I used the same method I would as I wast painting a wall.
 It does go on pretty thick.
 So I made sure to roll it out thoroughly for a nice and even coat.

 I was worried about having enough to cover the entire floor, but one coat is all it required.